Where premier talent and top companies connect and work together.

 As an independent contractor, you’ve probably dealt with the headache of small business insurance, most likely to satisfy the terms of a contract.
 Although the word insurance is often accompanied by a sigh, there are benefits in your small business insurance policy outside of just checking a box in the contract terms.
 It is important to understand if your business is protected and how to decode what the terms in your policy actually mean.

 Business Insurance Requirements

-As you might have experienced, most enterprises and clients will require some level of insurance in their contract.
+As you might have experienced, most enterprises and clients will require some level of business insurance in their contract.
 Because you work as an independent contractor on behalf of a company, your risk flows upstream to your client, which is why most contracts require you to carry business insurance.
 Your coverage protects the client from accidents caused by your work as an independent professional.
 Conceptually, these requirements are based on the work that will be performed and the risk involved.
 The requirements can vary from basic levels of coverage to unique coverages, such as crime and cyber insurance, depending on the engagement.

 It’s not uncommon for clients to be named in a lawsuit over the actions of a contractor, so having proper policies and endorsements in place ensures they do not suffer the consequences of the errors of a contractor.
 Today’s business environment is very litigious and organizations of all size—including independents—should be cognizant of the operating risks.